Mikaela/mikaela.github.io/blog/_posts/2021-12-05-matrix-community-abuse-security-by-obscurity.md

 you simply use `/devtools` and ban the entire server by sending a completely new event `m.room.server_acl`, luckily you are a professional `/devtools` user at this point so having to do this 20 times is nothing to you.

+*2022-01-10 addition:* this becomes worse as Matrix Synapse alongside [the Matrix protocol itself will authorise everything done by servers that don't honour the `m.room.server_acl` event](https://github.com/matrix-org/matrix-doc/issues/3506) so as per the guide, you will have to acl those servers too (or the ACL might as well not exist).
+Sadly at the time of writing that also includes [Conduit, so all Conduits must be ACLed too](https://gitlab.com/famedly/conduit/-/issues/67), even if they weren't malicious.
+A minor comfort is that [Conduit doesn't currently support room versions 7, 8 and 9](https://gitlab.com/famedly/conduit/-/issues/161).

 ### Icing on the cake